Identification of Information Structures in Bayesian Games: Proofs of Main Results

-Next, we shall show that unique existence is an ``open'' property.
-To this end, consider any convergent sequence of LQG games $\calG_n = (b_n,c_n,w_n,\calP_n)$ to the limit LQG game $\calG = (b,c,w,\calP)$, and assume that $\calG$ has a unique affine equilibrium.
-Let $T_n$ and $f_n$ be defined as in (\ref{def_T}) and (\ref{def_f}) but by using the primitives of $\calG_n$.
-Also, we use the notations $T$ and $f$ for those associated with $\calG$.
-By Lemma \ref{lem_alt}, we have $1 \notin \Lambda (T)$.
+Next, we show that unique existence is an ``open'' property.
+To this end, consider any sequence of LQG games $\calG_n = (w_n,b_n,c_n,\calP_n)$ that converges to the limit LQG game $\calG = (w,b,c,\calP)$, and assume that $\calG$ has a unique affine equilibrium.
+Let $T_n$ and $f_n$ be defined as in \eqref{def_T} and \eqref{def_f}, using the primitives of $\calG_n$.
+We use $T$ and $f$ for the corresponding objects associated with $\calG$.
+By Lemma~\ref{lem_alt}, we have $1 \notin \Lambda (T)$.

 \begin{lemma} $\|f-f_n\| \to 0$ and $\vertd{T - T_n} \to 0$ as $n \to \infty$. \end{lemma}